Homer: Textual transmission

 The orally transmitted Homeric poems were put into written form at some point between the eighth and sixth centuries BC.
 Some scholars believe that they were dictated to a scribe by the poet and that the current versions of the Iliad and Odyssey were in origin orally dictated texts.
 Albert Lord noted that the Balkan bards that he was studying revised and expanded their songs in their process of dictating.
 Some scholars hypothesise that a similar process of revision and expansion occurred when the Homeric poems were first written down.

 Other scholars hold that, after the poems were created in the eighth century, they continued to be orally transmitted with considerable revision until they were written down in the sixth century.
 After textualisation, the poems were each divided into 24 rhapsodes, today referred to as books, and labelled by the letters of the Greek alphabet.
 Most scholars attribute the book divisions to the Hellenistic scholars of Alexandria, in Egypt.
 Some trace the divisions back further to the Classical period.
 Very few credit Homer himself with the divisions.

 In antiquity, it was widely held that the Homeric poems were collected and organised in Athens in the late sixth century BC by Pisistratus (died 528/527 BC), in what subsequent scholars have dubbed the "Peisistratean recension".
 The idea that the Homeric poems were originally transmitted orally and first written down during the reign of Pisistratus is referenced by the first-century BC Roman orator Cicero and is also referenced in several other surviving sources, including two ancient Lives of Homer.
 From around 150 BC, the texts of the Homeric poems found in papyrus fragments exhibit much less variation, and the text seems to have become relatively stable.
 After the establishment of the Library of Alexandria, Homeric scholars such as Zenodotus of Ephesus, Aristophanes of Byzantium and in particular Aristarchus of Samothrace helped establish a canonical text.

-The first printed edition of Homer was produced in 1488 in Milan, Italy by Demetrios Chalkokondyles.
+The first printed edition of Homer was produced in 1488 in Florence, Italy, by Demetrios Chalkokondyles.
 Today scholars use medieval manuscripts, papyri and other sources; some argue for a "multi-text" view, rather than seeking a single definitive text.
 The nineteenth-century edition of Arthur Ludwich mainly follows Aristarchus's work, whereas van Thiel's (1991, 1996) follows the medieval vulgate.
 Others, such as Martin West (1998–2000) or T. W. Allen, fall somewhere between these two extremes.

+Influence

+Virgil's Aeneid is heavily influenced by the Odyssey.
+James Joyce's Ulysses retells the Odyssey as a single Dublin day.
+John Keats compared his first encounter with George Chapman's translation of Homer to an astronomer discovering a new planet: